 Tickets and Hours (more info)

 Winter Hours 10:00-16:00

 Summer Hours: 9:00 – 17:00

 Closed December 24th and January 1st.

-Save this article to your Pinterest so you can reference it later.
+Save this article to your Pinterest so you can reference it later or share with friends.

 Owner of wanderinghelene.com.
 Anthropologist, content creator, castle explorer, coffee drinker, and lover of markets and very old places!